luc4svlima/process-engineering-projects/README.md

 My goal is to understand how physical phenomena become engineering decisions.
 To achieve that, I study:

-- Thermodynamics and experimental data to understand process behavior and validade models;
+- Thermodynamics and experimental data to understand process behavior and validate models;

 - Process simulation to evaluate systems, analyze performance and explore improvementes before implementation;

 - Process control to undertand how industrial systems operate in real-world conditions;

-- Computacinal tools and AI to automate analysis, accelerate engineering workflows and support decidion-making;
+- Computational tools and AI to automate analysis, accelerate engineering workflows and support decidion-making;

-This portfolio documents that my development.
+This portfolio documents my development.

 ----------------------------------------------------------------------------------------------------------------------------
 ## Repository Structure